-An exceptionally precise and portable tool, the robotic hand has the ability to manipulate objects and skillfuly perform the tasks that are hard for a human to do so
+An exceptionally precise and portable tool, the robotic hand has the ability to manipulate objects and skillfully perform the tasks that are hard for a human to do so

 The SoftHand for research operates using software such as Matlab-Simulink and high-level C language that is oriented towards machine learning.
 The robotic hand comes in different colours and is primarily intended for research and educational purposes.

-The SoftHand for industry has been designed for a firmer grip to hold objects weighing up to 600 g.
+The SoftHand for the industry has been designed for a firmer grip to hold objects weighing up to 600 g.
 The robot has a wrist that is rotatable and easily replaceable.
 Protection class IP65 makes it possible to use in damp, dusty or other tough environments.
-The SoftHand fulfils numerous industrial task requirements associated with risk assessment, strength and force limitations.
+SoftHand fulfills numerous industrial task requirements associated with risk assessment, strength and force limitations.